Jackdm/Jackdm.github.io/_pages/about.md

 permalink: /about/
 ---

-Seventeen.
+Seventeen years old.
 I make cool things.

 This site is where you can find all of my blog posts, project logs, and other stuff.

 Below are links to my other stuff on the web.
-At the top of the page you can find my company (Direct Message LLC), as well as my youtube channel (Apolitical), and all my blog posts.

 email: [jack@directmessagellc.com](mailto:jack@directmessagellc.com)